MadScienceZone/gma-mapper/README.md

 Players should refer to Appendix G, while the GM would want to read Chapters 4, 5, and possibly 8–10.

+### Standalone Note
+In the documentation, the invocation of the `mapper` client is shown as `gma mapper ...` which only makes sense if using the full GMA toolset.
+The `gma` script merely sets up some convenient environment variables and allows you to avoid having to have all the bits of GMA in your `$PATH`.
+When using `mapper` on its own, merely execute `bin/mapper.tcl` as a command by having it in your `$PATH` or using the Tcl/Tk `wish` command (e.g. `wish mapper.tcl`).

 ## Versioning
 Until the mapper is rewritten in Python and/or Go, it has its own 3._x_ version number.
 Once it is ported, that will bump its version to 4._x_.
 We have not yet